rebelsky/csc207c/_readings/list-iterators.md

    next: 1
 ```

-In contrast, if we store the values in a singly-linked structure, we
-might represent that as follows
+In contrast, if we store the values in a singly-linked structure, we might represent that as follows.

 ```text
    +---+---+   +---+---+   +---+---+